How Do I Plant My Lotus Tuber?

 Follow these steps carefully when planting your Lotus Tuber

-Place your lotus tuber in the trench, being careful not to break or damage the growth tips, gently bring soil up around the lotus tuber being careful to keep the growth tips exposed
+- Place your lotus tuber in the trench, being careful not to break or damage the growth tips, gently bring soil up around the lotus tuber being careful to keep the growth tips exposed

-Place the lotus container in full sun, in a week or so you should have coin leaves on the surface of the water
+- Place the lotus container in full sun, in a week or so you should have coin leaves on the surface of the water

-Once your lotus is established, you can fertilize every three weeks during the growing/blooming season with the regular dosage of fertilizer, for healthy plants and best bloom!
+- Once your lotus is established, you can fertilize every three weeks during the growing/blooming season with the regular dosage of fertilizer, for healthy plants and best bloom!

-Hopefully, you have had an opportunity to look over the hundreds of beautiful lotus we have to offer here at Pond Megastore.
+- Hopefully, you have had an opportunity to look over the hundreds of beautiful lotus we have to offer here at PondMegastore.

 What size container is best for my lotus flowers?

-Exquisite of Bowl-Small 11-15" in diameter
+- Exquisite of Bowl-Small 11-15 inches in diameter

-Small-Dwarf 16-20" in diameter
+- Small-Dwarf 16-20 inches in diameter

-- Medium 18-30" in diameter
+- Medium 18-30 inches in diameter

-Tall 24-48" in diameter, or larger
+- Tall 24-48 inches in diameter, or larger

-Helpful tips from Pond Megastore, when planting lotus in my pond or patio:
+Necessary tips from Pond Megastore, when planting lotus in my pond or patio:

-Lotus tubers can be kept in the crisper of your refrigerator until proper planting time in your area
+- Lotus tubers can be kept in the crisper of your refrigerator until proper planting time in your area

-Never fertilize your lotus until you have aerial leaves growing up, out of the water.
+- Never fertilize your lotus until you have aerial leaves growing up, out of the water.
 Fertilizing too early will kill your lotus.

-Always plant your lotus in full sun
+- Always plant your lotus in full sun

-Check your lotus throughout the summer to make sure there is always water above the soil.
+- Check your lotus throughout the summer to make sure there is always water above the soil.

 - When deadheading or removing spent blooms or damaged leaves, always cut the stems above the water level, if you cut the stem beneath the water level, it will drown your plant, as lotus stems are hollow.